 -

-Always wear socks in shoes and consider breathable socks such as those made with Coolmax
+Always wear socks in shoes, and consider breathable socks such as those made with Coolmax

 -

-For blisters located on the bottom of foot, try special insoles or pads to offload the pressure on those painful areas
+For blisters located on the bottom of the foot, try special insoles or pads to offload the pressure on those painful areas